A guide to our new hands-free homing process - our homing process has changed in line with Government and DEFRA guidelines

 Cats Protection asks adopters for a fee when rehoming a cat.
 If you feel able to make a donation on top of the fee that would, of course, be gratefully received.
 We know times are hard so thank you for your decision to rehome a CP cat!
 On average, each cat can cost the branch more than £350 before it is ready for rehoming.

-We have a few black and black and white kittens looking for loving new homes.
+We have a variety of kittens and young cats looking for loving new homes.
 All we ask is that you live in a safe area, away from busy roads and danger from traffic.
-The kittens vary in age.
+The kittens vary in age and colours.

 If you are looking to adopt a kitten, please complete the form on our "Contact Us" page on our website and we will send you a homing questionnaire.
 Once you return that we will see if you are a match for any of our kittens.
 If you are a match we will contact you by telephone.
 If you are not a match for any of our current kittens we will keep your form on our kitten waiting list for 3 months.
 Please note we cannot take applications over the phone.